michalp21/michalp21.github.io/_posts/2021-08-01-jekyll-tutorial.md

 Annoying and frequent mistake: even if the code is automatically reloaded upon changes, if you just refresh your page you may reload a dead link so check the URL.

+Another possibility is that title has changed.
+If so go back to `localhost:4000`, *reload*, and navigate to the desired page.
+This happened to me on Safari.

 ### Bundle Install Fails

 I remember having to delete the Gemfile.lock file to get my gems to install one time.
 I think it's no big deal if you're working solo but I'm not that knowledgeable about it so take it with a grain of salt.